 As for Ibn 'Arabī, his position looks strikingly different from what Rūmī puts down as an indubitable principle.
-Al-Shaykh al-akbar argues that nothing is evil 'as such' (bi al-'ayn), and that every thing in the universe should rather be evaluated positively, as good.
+Al-Shaykh al-akbar argues that nothing is evil 'as such' (bi al- 'ayn), and that every thing in the universe should rather be evaluated positively, as good.
 If so, what is the reason for the prescriptions and prohibitions of the Divine law?
 Rūmī is quite definite on that point, as he sets the good aside from the evil and says that 'the Supreme God... is pleased only by the good' (Kitāb fī-hī mā fī-hī, Tehran 1330, p.179).
-But if, as Ibn 'Arabī puts it, everything in the world belongs to the domain of the existence $(wuj\bar{u}d)$ , and since the existence belongs only to the God (the theory which was to be called later wahdat al-wujūd 'unity of existence'), any thing is by virtue of that fact good in itself and never evil, -- if so, why should anything at all be prohibited?
+Ibn 'Arabī holds that everything in the world belongs to the domain of existence (wujūd), and since the existence belongs only to God (the theory which was to be called later waḥdat al-wujūd 'unity of existence'), any thing is by virtue of that fact good in itself and never evil.
+If so, why should anything at all be prohibited?
 Many scholars of Ibn 'Arabī's thought find parallels for his ideas in Neoplatonic writings.
-To make justice to the Great Shaykh, I would say that at least in that issue he does not follow the Neoplatonic trend of thought and does not adopt the idea of evil as the 'lack' of existence.
-This idea equalizing the material and the bad was readily available at the Islamic intellectual market, and al-Fārābī or Ibn Sīnā are only the too well-known names who made good use of it.
-But Ibn 'Arabī insists that this is not the case, and any of the least admired things in the world, e.g., garlic, is only good when considered in itself.
+To do justice to the Greatest Shaykh, I would say that at least in that issue he does not follow the Neoplatonic trend of thought and does not adopt the idea of evil as the 'lack' of existence.
+This idea identifying the material with the bad was readily available at Islamic intellectual market, and al-Fārābī or Ibn Sīnā are among those who made good use of it.
+But Ibn 'Arabī insists that this is not the case, and that any of the least admired things in the world, e.g., garlic, is only good when considered in itself.
 Why then did the Prophet detest it?
-He disliked not the garlic 'as such,' Ibn 'Arabī insists, but its smell (rā'iḥa) (Fuṣūṣ al-ḥikam, Beirouth 1980, p.221).
-It is so because the thing as such ('ayn) can never be qualified as 'disliked' (makrūh), only its outward and relative effects can be treated that way.
+He disliked not the garlic 'as such,' Ibn 'Arabī insists, but its smell ($r\bar{a}$ 'iha) (Fusūs al-hikam, Beirouth 1980, p.221).
+This is so because the thing as such ('ayn) can never be qualified as 'disliked' (makrūh), only its outward and relative effects can be treated that way.

 This 'ontologism' of Ibn 'Arabī leads him to conclusions that would seem rather bizarre when introduced without the philosophical reasoning that stands behind them.
 Perhaps the most striking for the 'ordinary' Muslim mentality is the claim that no religion is wrong, and that every worshipper worships only the One and the True God.
 This is rather uncommon even as pure theory.
-However, Ibn 'Arabī does not stop at this point and draws the logically inevitable conclusion saying that those who were trying to make people abandon their 'wrong' faiths, were thus preventing them from worshipping the God and therefore were acting in fact against His will.
-Even the odious Pharaoh of the Quran appears in Fuṣūṣs al-ḥikam as the server of God, and following the argumentation of the Great Shaykh we cannot but agree with his logically consistent reasoning as long as we accept his basic ontological position which is qualified as waḥdat al-wujūd.
+However, Ibn 'Arabī does not stop at this point but draws the logically inevitable conclusion saying that those who tried to make people abandon their 'wrong' faiths, were thus preventing them from worshipping the God and therefore were acting in fact against His will.
+Even the odious Pharaoh of the Quran appears in Fusūs al-hikam as the server of God, and following the argumentation of the Greatest Shaykh we cannot but agree with his logically consistent reasoning as long as we accept his basic ontological position which is qualified as wahdat al-wujūd.